memtt/memtt.github.io/malt/doc/README.md

 MALT depends on the presence of :

 - binutils (nm and add2line) to extract symbols.
 Tested version is 2.24 - 2.38.
+- openssl (libssl.so) to run the C++ webview.
+Tested version is 3.0.13.

 It optionally depends on :

 - nodejs (<http://nodejs.org/>) to run the webview GUI.
 Tested version is 0.10.30 - 12.22.9.
 - libelf (<http://www.mr511.de/software/english.html>) to extract global variable list from executables and libs.
 Tested version is 0.128 - 0.183.
 - libunwind (<http://www.nongnu.org/libunwind/>) as an alternative implementation of glibc backtrace method.
 Tested version is 1.1 - 1.3.2.
+- libpython (<https://www.python.org/>) if enabling python support.
+Tested version is 3.11 - 3.13.

 Supported system (known):